g026r/pocket-thumbnailizer/README.md

 ## pocket-thumbnailizer: a utility to generate Analogue Pocket library thumbnails

-Simple golang utility hacked together so that I could generate Analogue Pocket library thumbnails without having to launch a Windows virtual environment every time.
+Simple commandline utility hacked together so that I could generate Analogue Pocket library thumbnails without having to launch a Windows virtual environment every time.

-Takes a [no-intro datomatic](https://datomatic.no-intro.org) dat file & a directory containing a set of [libretro-thumbnail](https://github.com/libretro-thumbnails) images, and from that generates a set of Analogue Pocket compliant bin files for use as library images.

-Could be a bit more user friendly, but this was mostly hacked together for my own use.

-It will resize box art up or down to 170px in height to best make use of the game details screen without cropping.
-Non box art will be scaled down to 170px if it's above that, but will be otherwise left untouched.

-Currently it decides whether it's box art or not by checking to see if the directory it's loading images from is named `Named_BoxArts` as that's the naming convention libretro-thumbnails uses.

-### Usage
-`go run cmd/main.go /path/to/datomatic.dat /path/to/libretro-thumbails/files /path/to/output/dir`

-The input directory should be the actual directory with the images contained in it, not the root of the libretro-thumbails copy. (i.e. point to one of Named_Boxarts, Named_Snaps, Named_Titles)

-It's currently a bit chatty & will print out every entry in the dat file that it can't find an image for.
-It will not, however, print out when it finds an image but no datafile entry.
+It can work in multi-image or single image processing mode, allowing generation of an entire system's library or a single game. (i.e. if a game was missing from the library or it had the wrong art.)

+Currently it assumes you know how to build & run a go application.
+I'll try to get some binaries up eventually.

+For multi-image mode, the following options are used:
+* `--datafile` A [no-intro datomatic](https://datomatic.no-intro.org) dat file.
+* `--in` The directory where the images reside.
+* `--out` The output directory for the bin files.

+For single image mode, the following options are used:
+* `--crc` The crc to use for the filename.
+* `--in` The image to process.
+Can handle jpg, png, and gif are supported.
+* `--out` The directory to output the file to.

+You can also pass it `--upscale` or `--verbose` in both modes.

+* `--upscale` will resize any image below 175 pixels in height up to 175 pixels.
+(Images will always be resized down to 175 pixels in height if they're larger to avoid cropping.)
+* `--verbose` prints out a few extra logging messages.
+If you're using the multi-file mode & not seeing the image you expect generating, you may wish to try this flag.